Topics

-The spectrum of topics covered by this research focus ranges from the improvement of certain plastic materials with regard to their environmentally compatible degradability, the investigation of entry points into water bodies and the analysis of possible toxic effects on aquatic organisms to strengthening the environmental awareness of consumers.
-As main end-users and implementers of innovations, companies are involved in the development and realization of research projects right from the beginning.
+The spectrum of topics covered by this research focus ranged from the improvement of certain plastic materials with regard to their environmentally compatible degradability, the investigation of entry points into water bodies and the analysis of possible toxic effects on aquatic organisms to strengthening the environmental awareness of consumers.
+As main end-users and implementers of innovations, companies were involved in the development and realization of research projects right from the beginning.

 1. Green Economy